OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 The last step is a notification step, which could be Slack, email or something else.

-In my Slack noticification step I set the following custom settings:
+In my Slack notification step I set the following custom settings:

 *Title* is `Deployment to #{Octopus.Deployment.Tenant.Name}`